WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

   - Citrix
   - Performance
   - VMWare
-  - XenApp
+  - &
 ---
-Meltdown came out and it&#8217;s a vulnerability whose fix may have a performance impact. Â Microsoft has stipulated that the impact will be more severe if you:
+Meltdown came out and it's a vulnerability whose fix may have a performance impact. Â Microsoft has stipulated that the impact will be more severe if you:

 a) Are an older OS
 b) Are using an older processor